Client Retention Tips Every HR Consultant Needs to Know

 5. Invest in Client Education and Empowerment

-You’ve likely heard the saying, “Teach a man to fish, and he’ll eat for a lifetime.”
+You’ve likely heard the saying, “Teach a person to fish, and they will eat for a lifetime.”
 Well, this applies to your clients too.
 By investing in client education, you not only empower them to handle certain tasks independently, but you also position yourself as an expert in the field.
+This will also help you to focus on more strategic work and less on repetitive tasks.

 Share Industry Insights and Best Practices

 One of the easiest ways to educate your clients is by sharing industry insights or best practices.
-For example, I often send out a monthly newsletter with HR trends, compliance updates, and tips on how to manage common HR issues.
-This not only helps my clients stay informed but also keeps me on their radar without being pushy.
+For example, I sometimes send out a newsletter with HR trends, compliance updates, and tips on how to manage common HR issues.
+Other times, I may post helpful general HR information on LinkedIn.
+I also send reminders to managers throughout the year to start the performance evaluation process, or to start planning for annual summer or holiday parties.
+This not only helps my clients stay informed and focused on HR tasks, but also keeps me on their radar without being pushy.

 Host Webinars or Workshops